joric/bayes/README.md

 * evidence = p(F1,..,Fn) = p(F1) * ... * p(Fn), constant to F.
 * likehood = p(F1|C) * ... * p(Fn|C)

+If posterior is larger by a certain margin, e.g. 0.99, we consider that questioning is done.
-Then we pick questions that decrease entropy in all the possible cases, both for YES and NO and everything in between.
+Otherwise we pick questions that decrease entropy in all the possible cases, both for YES and NO and everything in between.
-To determine the best question we have to calculate results for all the possible outcomes and calculate entropy across all the classes, which is: entropy = -posterior * log(posterior).
+To determine the best question we have to calculate results for all the possible outcomes and calculate entropy sum across all the classes, which is:

+entropy = -posterior * log(posterior).

-That's, basically, it.
+That's, basically, all.
 Mind that p(C,F1,..,Fn) may exceed 1 on a redundant set of features.